Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Key facts

-- A cholesterol (or lipid profile) blood test looks at the levels of cholesterol and other fats in your blood.
+- A cholesterol or lipid test looks at the levels of cholesterol and other fats in your blood.

-- You might need this test if your doctor wants to assess your risk of heart disease and stroke.
+- You might need this test if your doctor wants to check your risk of heart disease.

 - You should talk about the results of your lipid profile test with your doctor.